heluxjs/helux/README.md

 </div>

-Definitely the simplest❤️ but strongest⚡️ state management for react, it is predictable、progressive and efficient.
+Definitely the ❤️ simplest but ⚡️ strongest state management for react, it is predictable、progressive and efficient.

 ## ✨features
 * The simplest code(no annoying mapXXX process)